SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 Eats on the Street – Sesame Street Food Trucks: We rank this so highly because we’ve never waited in line here and the food options are unknown to many guests; the Grilled Cheese is quite good and the chicken fingers are fresh compared to other locations.
 It’s a great place to grab a bite on a busy day, located right in the middle of Sesame Street.

 Waterway Grill: Waterway Grill has a walk-up bar with plenty of local beer options and frozen specialty selections.
-Food options are limited, but if you like rice and beans, check this place out.
-The atmosphere is very open and fresh. *All-Day Dining Deal participating restaurant.
+Food options are limited and somewhat bland, but if you like rice and beans, check this place out.
+The atmosphere is very open and airy. *All-Day Dining Deal participating restaurant.

 Flamecraft Bar: A Bar right on the lagoon, service can sometimes be slow and seating is minimal so eat early or late, but the small menu’s food options are tasty compared to the other quick-service options.